MercierCharles/MercierCharles.github.io/research.md

 We recognize a well-known distribution: a heavy-tailed distribution.
 This means that a small portion of subreddits concentrate a very large number of negative posts, while the vast majority of subreddits post very few.

-That's really encouraging for moderation because we only have to focus on small subreddit.
+That's really encouraging for moderation because we only have to focus on small set of subreddit.

 ## 2. From individual subreddits to communities

-Now that we know negativity is concentrated in a small number of subreddits, we can get a more structural view of the network.
+We now know that negativity is concentrated in a small number of subreddits.

-Rather than looking at subreddits one by one, we group them into **communities** (or “blocks”) of related subreddits.
+But working only at the level of individual subreddits becomes quickly complicated.

+So what can we do?

+We can cluster them!
+We will group them into communities.
+There are several methods for doing this, as we'll see, but for now we'll focus on the Louvain method.

 We first construct a positive graph (G+) where:
 - each node represents a **subreddit**;
-- an edge connects two subreddits when they send each other many positive posts.
+- an edge connects two subreddits when there is at least one positive post between them, its weight is the number of positive posts

 On this graph (G+), we apply the **Louvain** algorithm to detect groups of subreddits that interact positively with each other.
-We found **2,086 communities** (blocks of subreddits), with a modularity of approximately **0.55** which indicates that the positive links are well clustered into communities.
+We found **2086 communities** (blocks of subreddits), with a modularity of approximately **0.55** which indicates that the positive links are well clustered into communities.

-What is louvain ?

 ### Why work on the graph (G+)?
 You might ask why focus on the G+ graph and not on all the positive and negative interactions.